The Finch Greenhouse in the Department of Biological Sciences at Western Michigan University rents space to promote plant research.

 - All new plant material introduced into the greenhouse needs to be placed in the head-house for a pest and disease inspection.
 Infected plants will be treated prior to going into the greenhouse.

-- Report all pest and disease problems immediately to the greenhouse manager.
+- Report all pest and disease problems immediately to the greenhouse laboratory supervisor.

 - Avoid storing these items on or under benches.
 Greenhouse growing areas are not storage areas for pots, flats or other cultural supplies.
 Any clutter left will be removed.

 - Dispose plant material in the large plastic containers; we do not compost due to space constraints.
-Transgenic plants are to be placed in orange biohazard bags available in the head-house and then taken to Vivian Locke to be autoclaved.
+Transgenic plants are to be placed in orange biohazard bags available in the head-house and then taken to Carol Beaver to be autoclaved.

 Staff supplied services